HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ### Examples

-Some criteria configuration examples can be found on the table in the [Explorer User Interface] section.
+Some criteria configuration examples can be found in the table in the [Explorer User Interface] section.
 There,

 - `MY_NEW_FEATURE_1` failed because it didn't reach the threshold before the timeout and `activate_on_timeout` was `False`.
 - `MY_NEW_FEATURE_2` was activated on height 3,200,00 (the `minimum_activation_height`), because it reached the threshold.
 - `MY_NEW_FEATURE_3`, similarly to `MY_NEW_FEATURE_1`, didn't reach the threshold before the timeout, but in this case it was activated on height 3,300,000 (the `timeout_height`) because `activate_on_timeout` was `True`.
 - `MY_NEW_FEATURE_4` was configured with `threshold = 0`, meaning that it was only dependent on block height, and not on miner support.
-It was activated on height 3,200,000 (the `minimum_activation_height`).
+It was activated at height 3,200,000 (the `minimum_activation_height`).
-- `MY_NEW_FEATURE_5` activation process is on going.
+- `MY_NEW_FEATURE_5` activation process is ongoing.
 Its minimum activation height is `0`, meaning that it can be activated as soon as the threshold is reached, if it is before timeout.
 - `MY_NEW_FEATURE_6` activation process is defined but has not started yet.
-It will start on height 3,500,000.
+It will start at height 3,500,000.

 Note: in those examples, just for illustration purposes, height values are not multiples of `EVALUATION_INTERVAL`.
 They must be, as defined in the attributes above.